-Keep in mind that if you have an adjusted GVW, this will be in field F.2.
+Keep in mind that if you have an adjusted GVW, this will be indicated in field F.2, or another field on another document because F.2 is not a default field on the Russian VRC.
 In that case, you must use F.2 instead of F.1 when referring to your GVW.
-This does not imply that you can ignore your GCWR if you have an F.2 weight
+This does not imply that you can ignore your GCWR if you have an F.2 weight.

 If your vehicle can tow, the GCWR must be provided.
 This is the combination of the vehicle and the trailer.
 This is not on your VRC, but you can find it on other documents (which you must also upload during registration).
-Your GCWR will be on your Certificate of Conformity (p.8) or Manufacturer's plate (p.9).
+Your GCWR will always be on your Manufacturer's plate (p.8).